herpiko/herpiko.github.io/content/post/2023-04-04-my-programming-journey.md

 ### What now?

 I'm keen to learning about designing and building scaled and reliable system that could handle tremendously high amount of traffic.
 Fortunately the company that I recently joined is able to provide such journey.
+It's already beyond programming language choices, I'm going to take any language to pursue this path.